marcschulder/BibTexNanny/README.md

 - [ ] Warnings for **bad formatting**
 	- [x] Warnings for non-secured capitalisation in name field
 	- [ ] Warnings for unnecessary {}-wraps
+		- Curly braces are not only for uppercase characters but also for encoding special characters, e.g. \'{e} to get é
 	- [x] Warnings for badly formatted in page numbers
 	- [ ] Warning for all-caps texts
 	- [ ] Notice bad months